wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_distributed.md

 Workflows are often comprised of many tasks that are computationally intensive and/or require large amounts of storage.
-As a result, one often doesn't have the necessary resources on one's local compute to execute them in any reasonable amount of time.
-Instead, one needs to deploy their executions on compute/storage resources that are connected via some network, i.e., distributed computing platforms.
+As a result, one often doesn't have the necessary resources on one's local computer to execute them in any reasonable amount of time.
+Instead, one needs to deploy workflow executions on compute/storage resources that are connected via some network, a.k.a., distributed computing platforms.
 You likely have heard of some of these platforms, such as cloud platforms or high performance computing (HPC) platforms.